-- A competitive annual leave entitlement, rising with length of service.
+Competitive annual leave entitlement, rising with length of service

-- Policies that support a healthy work life balance such as flexible working, flexitime, career break and flexible retirement.
+Healthy work-life balance - Policies such as flexible working, flexitime, part-time opportunities, career break and flexible retirement

-- The Tusker car scheme, a car benefit scheme where you can lease a brand new, energy-efficient car which has money saving benefits
+The Tusker car benefit scheme where you can lease a brand new, energy-efficient car which has money saving benefits

-- Eligibility for the Blue Light Discount Card Scheme
+Eligibility for the Blue Light Card - an emergency service discount card scheme

-- Police Mutual – which provides financial services exclusively for Police Officers, Staff and their families.
+Police Mutual – financial services exclusively for police officers, staff and their families

 Helping you to achieve your potential